What Should I Know About Medicare Supplement Insurance Plans in Hawaii?

 Most Popular Medicare Supplement Insurance Plans in Hawaii

-As reported by AHIP, among those who selected a Medigap policy, the majority (68.6%) choose Plan F, 12.7% choose Plan N and 5.1% choose Plan J. Below is the breakdown of the number of Hawaii enrollees by Medigap plan type.
+As reported by AHIP, 12,083 Hawaii beneficiaries enrolled in a Medigap policy in 2019.
+Below is the breakdown of the number of Hawaii enrollees by Medigap plan type.

 While a Medigap policy will help pay for things like copayments, coinsurance and deductibles not covered by Medicare Parts A and B, it is important to note that your Hawaii Medicare Supplement Insurance plan will not cover benefits for prescription drugs.
 However, you can buy an additional Medicare Prescription Drug plan to cover prescription drug costs.
 Hawaiians can also consider a Hawaii Medicare Advantage plan, which typically covers prescriptions drugs and may also include gym memberships and other benefits, such as dental, vision and hearing coverage.